-A real narcissist will crave attention from others but will be unable to form real connections with them.
+A real narcissist likely has what’s known as narcissist borderline personality.
+They will crave attention from others but will be unable to form real connections with them.

 They need other people to feed off, and they might seem as if they’re giving a lot back, but they’re really just the ultimate users.

-Narcissists are often superficially charming, so it’s easy to get into a relationship with one without realising what’s happening.
+Narcissists are often superficially charming, so it’s easy to get into a relationship with one without realizing what’s happening.

 Then, things start getting a little bit weird.
 You find that they never seem to think they’ve done anything wrong, and they always expect you to admire and compliment them..without ever returning the favor.

 It’s not as if you get hit by it in one go.
 It’s more that, over time, things begin to change.
 You begin to notice that you just don’t feel quite right about their reactions to things.

 Your friends, one-by-one, start to say they don’t like him or they don’t want to hang out with him.
 And you end up isolated.